ballardtj/ballardtj.github.io/_posts/2025-11-17-escalating-cost-unhappy-high-earners.md

   }
 </style>

-📊 The Escalating Cost of Unhappy High Earners

-In my post last week, we quantified the ROI of investing in job satisfaction, showing that an organisation of 1,000 employees can save over $4m per annum in turnover costs simply by improving staff satisfaction (see link to that post in comments).
+In my post last week, we quantified the ROI of investing in job satisfaction, showing that an organisation of 1,000 employees can save over $4m per annum in turnover costs simply by improving staff satisfaction.

 But it raised another question: What about salary?